-The latest installment from Will Falk as he follows the Colorado River from headwaters to delta, before heading to court to argue for the Colorado River to be recognized as having inherent rights.
-More details on the lawsuit can be found here.
-You’re invited to join us in the courtroom.
-By Will Falk / Photo … Continue reading Dispatch from the Colorado River: Headwaters
+Featured image by Michelle McCarron Editor’s note: This is the latest installment from Will Falk as he follows the Colorado River from headwaters to delta, before heading to court to argue for the Colorado River to be recognized as having inherent rights.
+More details on the lawsuit are here.
+The index of dispatches is here. by Will … Continue reading Colorado River Dispatch #2: Headwaters

 Via Center for Biological Diversity For Immediate Release, August 24, 2017 Contact: Marc Fink, (218) 464-0539, email@example.com Court Sends Massive Nevada Groundwater Pipeline Project Back to Feds Federal Judge Requires Additional Environmental Analysis From BLM LAS VEGAS— A federal court judge today found that the Bureau of Land Management failed to show how it would compensate … Continue reading Court Sends Massive Nevada Groundwater Pipeline Project Back to Feds